-In April 2020, we adopted a deferred compensation plan pursuant to which non-employee directors and key management employees shall be given the opportunity to defer payment of cash compensation pursuant to the terms and conditions of the plan and then receive such deferred amounts in a lump sum on the first to occur of the following: (a) a specific payment date, (b) within 90 days after the individual incurs a "separation from service" within the meaning of Section 409A of the Code, (c) within 90 days after the consummation of a "change in control event" within the meaning of Section 409A of the Code, (d) within 90 days after the date of the individual's death, or (e) within 90 days after the date of the individual's disability.
-Any amounts deferred shall accrue interest at a rate of two percent per annum.
+In April 2020, we adopted a deferred compensation plan pursuant to which non-employee directors and executive management deferred payment of all or a portion of their annual cash retainers, annual base salaries and annual cash performance-based compensation pursuant to the terms and conditions of the plan and then receive such deferred amounts in a lump sum on the first to occur of the following: (a) a specific payment date, (b) within 90 days after the individual incurs a "separation from service" within the meaning of Section 409A of the Code, (c) within 90 days after the consummation of a "change in control event" within the meaning of Section 409A of the Code, (d) within 90 days after the date of the individual's death, or (e) within 90 days after the date of the individual's disability.
+Amounts deferred are 100% vested and accrue interest at a rate of two percent per annum.
+As of December 31, 2020, total fees and compensation of \$1.7 million were deferred under the plan.